Root Canals in Merrillville, IN

-In order to save the structure of the tooth, Dr. Richter will remove the pulp and clean the inside of your tooth.
+In order to save the structure of the tooth, Your dentist in Merrillville, IN will remove the pulp and clean the inside of your tooth.
 The only purpose of the nerve is to provide sensory experience, so its removal will not affect the normal function of your tooth.
-The cavity is then sealed with a filling in order to prevent further damage.
-If you are experiencing a severe toothache or sensitivity, call Dr. Richter immediately for emergency treatment.
+The cavity is then sealed with a dental filling in order to prevent further damage.
+If you are experiencing a severe toothache or sensitivity, call Richter Dental immediately for emergency treatment.

 Why Do I Need A Root Canal?

 Treatment is necessary when the pulp of the tooth becomes inflamed, infected or dies.
 The pulp contains vital nerves and blood vessels that become infected when bacteria invade it.
 Bacteria and inflammation are often introduced through a cavity, fracture or an injury.
 If an infection is left untreated, it can travel throughout the tooth and cause a painful abscess.

 - Sensitivity to hot or cold

 - Pain with biting